|Choosing a Career/Major|

 Is There Anything Else I Can Do?

 Another way to add to your network is to identify professional associations affiliated with your field.
 A professional association is an organization made up of members who work in a particular field.
-Professional associations are listed at the end of each career description in the Occupational Outlook Handbook (www.bls.gov/oco) and on the CDC website.
-A great deal of information can be obtained by contacting professional associations that relate to your interests and career goals.
-Address the fact that you are interested in gathering information about the specific career field, inquire about membership, and find out if the association offers services such as: career information; newsletters and journals; conferences and seminars; membership directory; placement services; professional referrals; regional groups, or a resource library.
+Career information found through an advanced search of the career resources database lists professional associations.
+Also use LinkedIn to source professional organizations that may be helpful A great deal of information can be obtained by contacting professional associations that relate to your interests and career goals.
+Address the fact that you are interested in gathering information about the specific career field, inquire about membership, and find out if the association offers services such as: career information; newsletters and journals; conferences and seminars; membership directory; placement services; professional referrals; regional groups, and free resources.